patlichengine/pdsnd_github/README.md

 ### Installation instructions for the software and firmware.
 - Install Python 3.5 and above
+- Install virtualenvwrapper using pip
+- Create a virtual environment using pip mkvirtualenv
 - Install Jupyter notebook
 - Or run the project using python on a command line